06rajesh/Group16-CL-Team-lab-2020/readme.md

 ```buildoutcfg
 python3 main.py --model=rnn --embeddings=GLOVE --train=false
 ```
-Change the train parameter to false if you want to train again.
+Change the train parameter to `true` if you want to train again.

 For RNN with FASTTEXT embeddings run the following command:
 ```buildoutcfg